Avaiga/taipy-doc/docs/getting_started/index.md

     state.message = scenario.message.read()
 ```

-- In the `submit_scenario` function, the `name` from the state is written to the scenario, and upon submission, the result is read into the `message` variable, which is then reflected in the UI thanks to the binding.

-Every callback, including `submit_scenario`, utilizes `state` as the primary parameter for multi-user functionality.
+Every callback, including `submit_scenario`, utilizes `state` as the first parameter.
 The `state` represents a user connection and is used to read and assign runtime variables for a specific user.
+It enables Taipy to be easily multi-user.

-While the scenario remains globally accessible, `state.name` and `state.input` are specific to the user defining it.
-This architecture ensures that individual user interactions are isolated and managed efficiently, while variables like `scenario` are accessed globally.
+While `scenario` remains globally accessible, `state.name` and `state.input` are specific to the user defining it.
+This architecture ensures that individual user interactions are isolated and managed efficiently while variables like `scenario` are accessed globally.

+TODO: State illustration

+In the `submit_scenario` function, the `name` on the user interface is written to the scenario.
+Upon submission, the result is read into the `message` variable, which is then reflected in the UI thanks to the binding.

 ```python
 if __name__ == "__main__":